Belgium pips England to third place

-Having fallen one match shy of a maiden final appearance in Wednesday's (NZST) slim 1-0 defeat to France, the Red Devils' vaunted golden generation lifted themselves off the canvass to improve upon the fourth-place finish managed by Enzo Scifo, Jan Ceulemans and company in 1986.
+Having fallen one match shy of a maiden final appearance in Wednesday's (AEST) slim 1-0 defeat to France, the Red Devils' vaunted golden generation lifted itself off the canvass to improve upon the fourth-place finish managed by Enzo Scifo, Jan Ceulemans and company in 1986.

 Meunier was the unlikelyxeir best tournament result since lifting the trophy 52 years ago.